alicegodden/alicegodden.github.io/README.md

 ---

 ## About Me
 I'm passionate about **bioinformatics, computational genomics, and RNA biology**.
-My work focuses on developing tools to analyze **piRNA and transposable elements**, with an emphasis on creating intuitive, reproducible, and visual workflows for biological data.
+My current work focuses on developing tools to analyze **sRNA and transposable elements**, with an emphasis on creating intuitive, reproducible, and visual workflows for biological data.

 ---